Château Marie Plaisance, Bergerac

 The domain lies due east of Bordeaux and Libourne, just south of the Dordogne River.
 This is the Périgord region, an ancient countryside where much of the 100 Years’ War played out and that has supported the vine since the Roman occupation.
 It retains a remarkable pastoral quality.

 It’s colder here in winter and warmer in summer than coastal Bordeaux, and harvests normally start earlier.
 Soils tend to be the classic clay-limestone mix, and those of Marie Plaisance are just that.
 The domain’s vineyards grow on northwest facing hillsides, which give steadier and cooler temperatures to the vines than south facing hillsides, and they climb to a height of 200 meters.
 On these hillsides the family farms 136 acres of vines, 54 in red and 82 in white.
+They have plans to do some of the weed control with a horse to avoid soil compaction, and to employ sheep for the same purpose.
 The plantations break down as follows: